Last verified on May 3, 2018

 Exercises for use with the TI-30XS calculator

 The following exercises are not indicative of actual questions on the ABR exam.
-They are intended to help you practice with the calculator.
-You are encouraged to try other examples of calculations that would arise as a routine part of your daily work.
+They are intended to help candidates practice with the calculator.
+Candidates are encouraged to try other examples of calculations that would arise as a routine part of their daily work.

 Calculate the decay constant of 99m

 What is the value of the first spherical Bessel function (sin(x)/x) at 0.25 radians?
 This is also sometimes called the sinc function.

 The Gateway Arch in St. Louis is famous as an inverted catenary that is given by y=693.9 – 68.8 cosh (0.01x).
 When x=100 ft., what is the value of y?

 The sensitivity of a photomultiplier tube is often approximated as a cos3

 θ function.
 If the relative sensitivity of the tube is 0.90, what is the effective angle θ in radians?